Studio Pitch Black

 I finished my architecture degree in Western Australia but I didn’t want to work as an architect.
 Not because I didn’t like my degree, in fact I loved my time at university and what doors would soon be opened for me.

 During my studies I first experienced what it felt like to do exactly what I had been drawn to all my life.
-My time at university had given me self-confidence, creativity, and a boundlessness that I have never experienced before.
-I knew immediately upon graduation that I did not want to ruin this romantic idea of being an architect by the daily routines of a 9-5 job.
+My time at university has given me self-confidence, creativity, and a boundlessness that I have never experienced before.

 Why Does It Take A Degree In Architecture To Experience Self-Confidence, Creativity And Boundlessness?